-- $25,000 in liability for injuries to another person.
+- $25,000 in liability for injuries to one person

-- $50,000 in liability for injuries to multiple people in an accident.
+- $50,000 in liability for injuries to multiple people in an accident

-- $25,000 in liability for damage to a car or other property.
+- $25,000 in liability for damage to a car or other property

-- $20,000 to cover one person in case of a collision caused by an uninsured/underinsured driver.
+- $20,000 to cover one person in case of a collision caused by an uninsured/underinsured driver

-In the case of liability coverage, the state DMV encourages people to purchase policies with higher limits, as do most industry experts (see the following section below: How Much Vehicle Insurance Do You Need?).
+Regarding liability coverage, the state DMV encourages people to purchase policies with higher limits, as do most industry experts (see the following section below: “How Much Vehicle Insurance Do You Need?”).

 Alternatives to Insurance in Connecticut